 What do I need to read an e-book?

 The e-books provided by the PGCC Library can be read online using your computer's browser.
 To view the e-book, click on the title that you want to read.
 A new window will launch with your selection.
 (If you are off-campus you'll need to login with your OWL Link username and password.)

 E-books can also be read using a web enabled mobile device.
-Navigate your tablet or phone's browser to the PGCC library's website and choose e-book from the left side menu.
+Navigate your tablet or phone's browser to the PGCC library's website and choose E-book Collections from the menu.
 To view the e-book click on the title and a new window will launch with your selection.
 (To access e-books through your mobile device you will need to login with your OWL Link username and password.)

 Who can borrow e-books?

 E-books can be used by enrolled students, faculty, administrators, and staff.

 Do I need to download any programs to view them?